 OSD vs. Itemized Deduction on Income Tax Return

 Now that the Optional Standard Deduction (OSD) is increased to forty (40%) percent for both individual and corporate taxpayers, decision has to be made by you as the taxpayer whether you will stick to the old itemized deduction of expenses or use OSD in filing your income tax return this year.
-Those of us who retain the services of an knowledgeable bookkeeper or accountant must have been briefed on the advantages and disadvantages of the two (2) schemes.
+Those of us who retain the services of an knowledgeable bookkeeper or business incorporation in SIngapore must have been briefed on the advantages and disadvantages of the two (2) schemes.

 In using itemized deductions it must be said that in claiming a tax deduction for an expense, you must not only establish the relation of the expense to the conduct of your café business.
 You must substantiate the expense by keeping adequate records and presenting documentary evidence like invoices and official receipts.
 This is to establish that your expenses were used for business rather than personal purpose.
 Otherwise, the tax deduction may be disallowed and you may be assessed additional taxes and penalties.